 It’s no secret that we all could use a bit more time around the office.
 Admittedly, I don’t have a secret cheat code to create unlimited time.
 However, there are some time-management hacks that can boost your productivity and create that extra time you desire.
 You might have heard the expression, “a penny saved is a penny earned”.
-Well, this is our compilation of tried and true strategies to earn back some time at work at work through productivity.
+Well, this is our compilation of tried and true strategies to earn back some time at work through productivity.

 1) Audit Existing Time Strategies